Are you on a budget but still want to travel? Here’s how to save money on vacation so you can travel without breaking the bank!

 Vacations are supposed to be relaxing right?
 Don’t turn it into a go, go, go situation where you come home more stressed and tired than when you left.

-- Most cities have at least a few free attractions- local parks, some museums, downtown or river fronts to explore.
+Most cities have at least a few free attractions- local parks, some museums, downtown or river fronts to explore.
+For example, Washington DC has tons of museums, parks, and galleries that are totally free to get into.